matteobongio/Calculus-2-Notes/README.md

 ## To download the pdf:

-go to the [actions](https://github.com/matteobongio/Calculus-2-Notes/actions) page, click on the latest sucessfull build, under "artifacts" click "paper"
+go to releases, download the latest version